espruino/EspruinoDocs/boards/Bangle.js2.md

 to update Bangle.js firmware.
 Click `Settings` (top right), then `Flasher` and follow the instructions.

+**Note:** It has been reported that some users with modern iPhones find that the NRF Toolbox app disconnects from the Bangle after performing only part of the update process.
+If this happens to you, you'll have to manually click to start the update multiple times (it will start from where it left off) in order to complete the update.

-**Note:** The App Loader also provides a firmware updater at https://banglejs.com/apps/#fwupdate however for the moment we'd advise using the normal NRF Connect/Toolbox method.
+**Note:** The App Loader also provides a firmware updater at https://banglejs.com/apps/#fwupdate however this does not work reliably right now and we'd advise using the normal NRF Connect/Toolbox method.

 Troubleshooting